cantinilab/Circe/README.md

 ## Description
-This repo contains a python package for inferring co-accessibility networks from single-cell ATAC-seq data, using [skggm](https://www.github.com/skggm/skggm) for the graphical lasso and [scanpy](https://www.github.com/theislab/scanpy) for data processing.
+This repo contains a python package for inferring **co-accessibility networks from single-cell ATAC-seq data**, using [skggm](https://www.github.com/skggm/skggm) for the graphical lasso and [scanpy](https://www.github.com/theislab/scanpy) for data processing.

 It is based on the pipeline and hypotheses presented in the manuscript "Cicero Predicts cis-Regulatory DNA Interactions from Single-Cell Chromatin Accessibility Data" by Pliner et al. (2018).
-The original R package [Cicero](https://cole-trapnell-lab.github.io/cicero-release/) is available [here](https://www.github.com/cole-trapnell-lab/cicero-release).
+This R package [Cicero](https://cole-trapnell-lab.github.io/cicero-release/) is available [here](https://www.github.com/cole-trapnell-lab/cicero-release).

-Results may vary between both packages, notably due to the different implementations of graphical lasso.
+Results may slitghly vary between both packages, notably due to the different implementations of graphical lasso.
 <br> Currently, scores seem proportional but absolute values differs slightly. (cf comparison plots below)

+_If you have any suggestion, don't hesitate !
+This package is still a work in progress :)_

 ## Installation